vpelss/Forever_Passwords/README.md

 Why is the Forever Passords and PWCalc method of generating passwords for you?

-Typical Password problems:
+Password management recommendations:
-- Reuse of passwords is a bad practice.
+- Do nor reuse passwords.
+Reuse of passwords is a bad practice.
 If one site get's hacked, your password is compromised on other sites.
-- Passwords should not be written down or stored in any location, even stored by browsers
+- Do not store passwords anywhere.
+Passwords should not be written down or stored in any location, even stored by browsers
-- Password Storage solutions can potentialy be hacked.
+- Do not use password management software.
+Password Storage solutions can potentially be hacked.
 If that happens, all your passwords are compromised
-- Multiple passwords are hard to remember
+- Passwords should be long, complex, and random.
+Multiple passwords are hard to remember

 Solution and benefits of Forever_Passwords:
 All passwords for each website is unique.
 The passwords are not stored.
 The passwords are incredibly complex.
 However the method to generate them is easy to remember.